Click here for international medical scientific information about Oncology for Healthcare Professionals.

 BI 1361849’s mechanism of action

-BI 1361849 is currently being investigated in combination with durvalumab and tremelimumab in a Phase I/II trial in NSCLC patients.14 Future trials are being planned to investigate BI 1361849 in combination with other immunotherapies.
+The combination of BI 1361849 plus durvalumab is currently being investigated with/without tremelimumab in a Phase I/II trial in metastatic NSCLC patients (NCT03164772).14 Future trials are being planned to investigate BI 1361849 in combination with other immunotherapies.

 AE, adverse event; DoR, duration of response; ICV, immunotherapeutic cancer vaccine; mRNA, messenger ribonucleic acid; ORR, objective response rate; OS, overall survival; PFS, progression-free survival.